ppy/osu-wiki/wiki/Skinning/Interface/en.md

 |:------------:|:-----------------:|
 | ![No][false] | ![Yes][true]      |

-- This element appears when game is paused.
+- This element appears when a map is paused.

 ---